donnatchris/philosophers-42/readme.md

 If no condition is met and WNOHANG is used, it returns 0.
 In case of an error, it returns -1 and sets errno.

+---

+### semaphores

+Semaphores are synchronization primitives used in concurrent programming to control access to shared resources.
+They are counters that help manage how many threads or processes can access a critical section at the same time.
+There are two main types of semaphores: binary semaphores, which act like simple locks allowing only one thread at a time, and counting semaphores, which allow a specified number of threads or processes to access the resource simultaneously.

+The basic operations of semaphores are wait (often called P or sem_wait) and signal (also called V or sem_post).
+The wait operation decrements the semaphore and may block the calling thread if the semaphore value is zero, indicating that the resource is fully occupied.
+The signal operation increments the semaphore, potentially unblocking a waiting thread.
+Semaphores are particularly useful for synchronizing processes in multi-threaded or multi-process environments, preventing race conditions and ensuring data integrity.

+---

+### sem_open()

+> #include <semaphore.h>

+	sem_t *sem_open(const char *name, int oflag, mode_t mode, unsigned int value);

+sem_open() is a function used to create or open named semaphores, which are semaphores accessible across different processes.
+Named semaphores are identified by a unique string name and are particularly useful when processes need to synchronize without sharing memory directly.

+The sem_open() function accepts the following parameters:
+- const char *name: A string that uniquely identifies the named semaphore.
+The name must start with a / followed by alphanumeric characters, such as /my_semaphore.
+- int oflag: Specifies the action to perform.
+O_CREAT creates the semaphore if it does not already exist.
+O_EXCL causes an error if O_CREAT is used and the semaphore already exists.
+- mode_t mode (optional): Used only if O_CREAT is specified.
+It defines the access permissions for the semaphore according to standard Unix values (for example, 0666 for read/write permissions for all users).
+- unsigned int value (optional): Used only if O_CREAT is specified.
+It sets the initial value of the semaphore (the counter for available resources).

+sem_open() returns a pointer to the semaphore object if successful, or SEM_FAILED on error.
+Once finished, it's important to close the semaphore with sem_close() and unlink it with sem_unlink() to release system resources.